boterostg/telegramBotPython/README.md

 # BASIC BOT FOR TELEGRAM

-## This bot  [Glitch Teacher Bot](http://t.me/glitch_teacher_bot) is created with Python3 in order to show examples of functions of Telegram bots.
+## [Glitch Teacher Bot](http://t.me/glitch_teacher_bot) is created with Python3 in order to show examples of functions of Telegram bots.
 Then read the following instructions:

 ## 1.- First of all, read the tutorial that is explained here -> http://telegra.ph/Creando-Bots-en-Telegram-06-09